alishasrivas/IPAliteraturetranslator/README.md

-# Machine Translator from English to IPA
+# Rēdəlaʊd: Machine Translator from English to IPA
 Translating books into the International Phonetic Alphabet for new linguists